cmg777/hugo-website-gsid30/exampleSite/content/call4papers.md

 date: 2020-03-14T15:40:24+06:00
-description : "this is meta description" draft : false layout : "faq" image : "images/speakers/featured-speaker.jpg"
+description : "this is meta description" draft : false layout : "about" image : "images/speakers/CarlosMendez.jpg"
 ---
 ## Call for papers